Choose a Logic Gate Simulator gate

 Free Logic Gate Simulator

-Logic Gate Simulator helps students, teachers, and electronics beginners choose AND, OR, NOT, NAND, NOR, or XOR gates, switch 0/1 inputs, see the output instantly, and build a small multi-gate circuit with live explanations.
+Logic Gate Simulator helps students, teachers, and electronics beginners choose AND, OR, NOT, NAND, NOR, XOR, or XNOR gates, switch 0/1 inputs, see the output instantly, and build a small multi-gate circuit with live explanations.

 Built for quick Logic Gate Simulator practice before digital logic homework, electronics class, or a hardware lab.